GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 * Dockerfile locally with Docker
 * Dockerfile remotely with Google Cloud Build
 * Dockerfile in-cluster with Kaniko
 * Bazel locally with bazel and Docker daemon
 * JIB Maven and Gradle projects locally
+* JIB Maven and Gradle projects remotely with Google Cloud Build

 The `build` section in the Skaffold configuration file, `skaffold.yaml`, controls how Skaffold builds artifacts.
 To use a specific tool for building